mmumshad/kubernetes-the-hard-way/README.md

 Updated: March 2024

+Understanding of this lab is *not* required to pass the CKA.
+It is outside the scope of the exam.

-This tutorial walks you through setting up Kubernetes the hard way on a local machine using a hypervisor.
+This tutorial walks you through setting up Kubernetes the hard way on a local machine using a hypervisor and using the individual service components and certificates to build a controlplane.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
-Note that the cluster when built will not be accessible from your laptop browser - that isn't what this is about.
-If you want a more useable cluster, try [one of these](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/kubeadm-clusters).

 This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 While the original one uses GCP as the platform to deploy kubernetes,  we use a hypervisor to deploy a cluster on a local machine.
 If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)